hm-mx/create-hyper-mendix-widget/README.md

 ## Why

-This is a personal project developed for research purposes. _Use this widget creator at your own risk._
+This project is not affiliated with Mendix.
+It is a personal project developed for research purposes. _Use this widget creator at your own risk._

 Mendix is moving from Dojo to React very soon.
 From version 7.13.1 and above, you can already build widgets in React without Dojo.
 [Pluggable widget](https://docs.mendix.com/howto/extensibility/pluggable-widgets) is awesome, but it is only available on Mendix 8.
 From **version 7.13.1** or higher, Mendix has an _experimental_ API that allows you to use widgets in React without Dojo.
 Before you upgrade to Mendix 8, you might already want to rebuild your Dojo widgets in React as a PoC.
 Later you can easily migrate the PoC's to Pluggable Widgets for Mendix 8.

 ## **[DISCLAIMER]**

-Mendix does not provide support for widgets using this experimental API.
-DONOT use the PoC's in your Mendix projects on production.
+This project is NOT affiliated with Mendix.
+Feel free to file issues to this github repo, but please DONOT file issues regarding this tool to Mendix support, or asking questions in Mendix Forum.

 ## Requirements